 - ENISA's Regulation is the Regulation (EU) 2019/881 of the European Parliament and of the Council of 17 April 2019 on ENISA (the European Union Agency for Cybersecurity) and on information and communications technology cybersecurity certification and repealing Regulation (EU) No 526/2013 (Cybersecurity Act).
 By making the relevant information available to the public, ENISA, as established by Regulation (EU) No 526/2013 of the European Parliament and of the Council, contributes to the development of the cybersecurity industry in the Union, in particular SMEs and start-ups.
-ENISA strives for closer cooperation with universities and research entities in order to contribute to reducing dependence on cybersecurity products and services from outside the Union and to reinforce supply chains inside the Union. - General Data Protection Regulation (GDPR): Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (Text with EEA relevance): The GDPR is in place to safeguard citizens' rights in terms of privacy and data protection.
+ENISA strives for closer cooperation with universities and research entities in order to contribute to reducing dependence on cybersecurity products and services from outside the Union and to reinforce supply chains inside the Union. - General Data Protection Regulation (GDPR): Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons regarding the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation) (Text with EEA relevance): The GDPR is in place to safeguard citizens' rights in terms of privacy and data protection.
 It applies to all components that store or process personal data.
-It also includes data portability to ensure compliance with EU competition laws and avoid customer lock-in conditions. - Open Internet Regulation: Regulation (EU) 2015/2120 of the European Parliament and of the Council of 25 November 2015 laying down measures concerning open internet access and amending Directive 2002/22/EC on universal service and users' rights relating to electronic communications networks and services and Regulation (EU) No 531/2012 on roaming on public mobile communications networks within the Union (Text with EEA relevance): The Open Internet Regulation establishes rules for net neutrality.
-It lists traffic classification and rate limiting for the purpose of security as a fair practice.
-PALANTIR should include a level of transparency on why limiting rules might be applied. - Directive 2002/58/EC of the European Parliament and of the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector (Directive on privacy and electronic communications): This Directive is expected to be replaced by an ePrivacy Regulation that is being proposed.
-It applies to communication providers that need to ensure the security and confidentiality of personal communications, and it is extended to safeguard cookies and other online identifiers. - European Charter of Fundamental Human Rights, especially Article 8(1) on the protection of personal data, establishes privacy as a fundamental human right. - Treaty of Amsterdam (1997/1999 establishing the protected grounds against discrimination) & Treaty of Lisbon (2007/2009 making the ECHR Bill of Rights legally binding): The definition of discrimination can be considered free-standing and useful to protect citizen rights in data processing activities that can profile their behaviour.
+It also includes data portability to ensure compliance with EU competition laws and avoid customer lock-in conditions.

-Document name: Deliver able 2.1.
-Requirer nents & High-Leve Design - Ir nterim Page: 20 of 82 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final
+Document name: Deliverable 2.3.
+Requirements & High-Level Design - Final Page: 18 of 91 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final